moorec52/Jordan-WaPOR/README.md

 ## Research Questions and Objectives
 The following research questions are posed:
 1. How have land use, precipitation, and evapotranspiration and interception changed from 2009-2020 over the Jordan River Basin?
-2. How might these historic trends predict future changes, especially for farms and cities?
+2. How might these historic trends predict future changes, especially for cropland?

 # Methods